 Valdosta Kiwanis Club Nursing Scholarship.
 This nursing scholarship is sponsored annually by the Valdosta Kiwanis Club.
-This scholarship is renewable, and recipients are recommended by the College of Nursing.
+This scholarship is renewable, and recipients are recommended by the College of Nursing and Health Sciences.
 Apply to the Office of Financial Aid by completing a VSU General Scholarship Application.

 Thomas H. Moseley, M. D., Nursing Scholarship.
-This scholarship was created by the physicians of Southern Ob-Gyn Associates in memory of Dr. Thomas H. Moseley, Sr., to fund tuition support for nursing students enrolled in the upper division nursing major at VSU's College of Nursing.
-The Executive Board of the College of Nursing will choose the Moseley Scholar recipient on the basis of academic record, financial need (must have a FAFSA application on file with the Office of Financial Aid), and a professional character consistent with high nursing standards.
+This scholarship was created by the physicians of Southern Ob-Gyn Associates in memory of Dr. Thomas H. Moseley, Sr., to fund tuition support for nursing students enrolled in the upper division nursing major at VSU's College of Nursing and Health Sciences.
+The Executive Board of the College of Nursing and Health Sciences will choose the Moseley Scholar recipient on the basis of academic record, financial need (must have a FAFSA on file with the Office of Financial Aid), and a professional character consistent with high nursing standards.
 Apply to the Office of Financial Aid by completing a VSU General Scholarship Application.